LoopKit/loopdocs/docs/browser/automatic.md

 This keeps the most recent version of your app available in *TestFlight* for you to install when you are ready.
 This manual enable step should be required no more frequently than every 60 days, however, best to make it a monthly habit to check.

 > Builds in *TestFlight* are good for 90 days before they [expire](../operation/features/notifications.md#loop-app-expiration-notification){: target="_blank" }.

+Your build may fail for other reasons - most common is forgetting to sign your updated license agreement or not adding the variable needed to get automatic annual certification renewal.

+* Head over to [Errors with Browser](bb-errors.md){: target="_blank" }

 ## What is Automatic